 Harvard University | Fall 2022

-I am currently serving as a teaching fellow/project mentor for AC 297r with Weiwei Pan.
-I am mentoring teams of 4 - 5 Master’s students in data science or computational science applying machine learning, computational, and engineering methods to solve a complex real-world problem.
+I have previously served as a teaching fellow/project mentor for AC 297r with Weiwei Pan.
+I mentored teams of 4 - 5 Master’s students in data science or computational science applying machine learning, computational, and engineering methods to solve a complex real-world problem.

 Massachusetts General Hospital | Spring 2021; Summer 2021